vitessio/website/content/en/docs/18.0/reference/programs/vtctldclient/vtctldclient_Reshard/_index.md

 ```
       --format string            The format of the output; supported formats are: text,json. (default "text")
   -h, --help                     help for Reshard
-      --target-keyspace string   Target keyspace for this workflow exists (required).
+      --target-keyspace string   Target keyspace for this workflow.
-  -w, --workflow string          The workflow you want to perform the command on (required).
+  -w, --workflow string          The workflow you want to perform the command on.
 ```

 ### Options inherited from parent commands